Loading...

 Confirm eligibility and start pre-approval

-Request your Certificate of Eligibility, gather income and asset documents, and get a lender pre-approval that sets your real Las Vegas price range.
+Request your Certificate of Eligibility and gather income and asset documents.
+Then get a lender pre-approval that sets your real Las Vegas price range.

 2. 2